 Star Wars is known for iconic sounds.
 What’s the process for creating or capturing those sounds and, in your opinion, what do they add in the series?

 Matthew Wood: I've been at Skywalker sound for about 30 years and we've been fortunate to keep the Star Wars sound library fairly restricted to our Star Wars-only projects.
-So when you hear a TIE fighter, or a stormtrooper blaster—something iconic like that—it's going to be representative of our show.
+So when you hear a TIE fighter, or a stormtrooper blaster — something iconic like that— it's going to be representative of our show.
 It's not like these sounds have been used elsewhere and given to many people, such that they don't feel special anymore.
 Some of the sounds were created by my mentor Ben Burtt some 40 plus years ago.
 George Lucas originally used to consider himself a sound person as well.
 So he really gave a lot of time and energy towards the sound during the post process.
 We would have, sometimes, a year or more to start building libraries of sounds.
 I supervised all the Star Wars prequels with Ben Burtt, and we were given months to amass a library of all kinds of sounds—animals, creatures, machines, vehicles, atmospheres—to build soundscapes similar to what Ben had in the 70s and 80s.
 So that's one thing that I think that we have that's unique here at Skywalker, and we've carried through on The Mandalorian.
 Likewise, our sound designer David Acord recorded a whole bunch of new material and brought it into this new show.

 With all the time and attention you’ve put into the show, what advice would you give a fan who wants to experience The Mandalorian’s sound in the best way possible?

-Matthew Wood: From my standpoint, having a multi-channel system with some kind of discrete output—so that you can put your dialogue in the centre channel—will give you the best experience.
-Then everything will sort of fall along in that you've got the dialogue in the centre and your music and sound effects in your left and right channels (or your surrounds, if you have them).
+Matthew Wood: From my standpoint, having a multi-channel system with some kind of discrete output—so that you can put your dialogue in the center channel—will give you the best experience.
+Then everything will sort of fall along in that you've got the dialogue in the center and your music and sound effects in your left and right channels (or your surrounds, if you have them).
 That, to me, is number one.
 If you have that ability and luxury to have that type of system, I'd say go for it.